Common collared lizard

-The common collared lizard (Crotaphytus collaris), also commonly called eastern collared lizard, Oklahoma collared lizard, yellow-headed collared lizard, and collared lizard, is a North American species of lizard in the family Crotaphytidae.
+The common collared lizard (Crotaphytus collaris), also commonly called eastern collared lizard, Oklahoma collared lizard, mountain boomer, yellow-headed collared lizard, and collared lizard, is a North American species of lizard in the family Crotaphytidae.
 The common name "collared lizard" comes from the lizard's distinct coloration, which includes bands of black around the neck and shoulders that look like a collar.
 Males can be very colorful, with blue green bodies, yellow stripes on the tail and back, and yellow orange throats.
 There are five recognized subspecies.

 Etymology

 The subspecific name, baileyi, is in honor of American mammalogist Vernon Orlando Bailey.

 Subspecies

 Five subspecies are recognized as being valid, including the nominotypical subspecies.